Goto main content

 Actions in process

-In recent years, Peru has been a host country for Venezuelan refugees.
+For several years now, Peru has been a host country for Venezuelan migrants.
 The number of new arrivals rose sharply in 2018 and 2019.
-By May 2022, there were approximately 1.3 million Venezuelan refugees in the country.
-HI provides assistance to these refugees and to their host communities.
+By 2023, there was an estimated 1.5 million Venezuelan migrants living in Peru.
+To support them, HI is running a project to improve their access to health services.

 Areas of intervention